TDSoftware/subidentity-webapp/docs/Tutorial.md

 To delete a custom node, clear the content of the input field and click the "SAVE NODE" button.

-ℹ️ Only one custom node can be used at a time.
+ℹ️ Only one custom node can be used at a time. ℹ️ If the web application was loaded over HTTPS the provided endpoint must be a secure WebSocket endpoint (available over WSS).

 ## <a id="searchIdentities"></a> Search Identities